3DOS

 Global Reset

 Global Reset restores factory settings and forgets all paired controllers.
-Library, per-game configurations, virtual Controller Paks, and other SD card contents remain unchanged.
+Library, per-game configurations, virtual Controller Paks, Memories and other SD card contents remain unchanged.